SFML/SFML-Website/pages/tutorials/3.0/network/packet.md

 The two other problems (endianness and message boundaries) are solved by using a specific class to pack your data: [`sf::Packet`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Packet.php "sf::Packet documentation").
 As a bonus, it provides a much nicer interface than plain old byte arrays.

-Packets have a programming interface similar to standard streams: you can insert data with the << operator, and extract data with the >> operator.
+Packets have a programming interface similar to standard streams: you can insert data with `operator<<` and extract data with the `operator>>`.

 ```cpp
 // on sending side